Colleges by Location

 A student organization is run by students at a university or a college institution, whose membership typically consists only of current students and/or alumni.

-This school has 31 open-membership student organizations you can participate in.
-5 percent of male and 7 of female students participate actively in different organizations at Tennessee Wesleyan University.
-The student organization that has the biggest membership is Multicultural Student Association, followed by Phi Beta Lambda and Education Ambassadors.
-Other popular organizations at Tennessee Wesleyan University are Greek Life and Fellowship of Christian Athletes.
+According to recently gathered data, there are 31 open-membership organizations at Tennessee Wesleyan University.
+At this school, 5% of male students are members of social organizations, while that percentage is 7 for female students.
+The student organization that gathers the largest number of students is Multicultural Student Association, followed by Phi Beta Lambda and Education Ambassadors.
+Other popular organizations among the students at Tennessee Wesleyan University are Greek Life and Fellowship of Christian Athletes.

 Student Services

-Tennessee Wesleyan University offers a number of services vital for a pleasant and secure life on campus.
+At Tennessee Wesleyan University, there are many amenities required for a pleasant and safe life on campus.

-The school's dormitory entrances are operated electronically.
-There is a 24-hour security patrol.
+There are electronically operated dormitory entrances.
+There is a round-the-clock security patrol.
 The after-hours transportation/escort service is available.

-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of Tennessee Wesleyan University.

 All in all, campus life at Tennessee Wesleyan University is rich and vibrant and provides everything most students need.